Gracie Square Theatre

 1 person favorited this theater

-In 1932, the owners went bankrupt, and the Park Lane Theatre was purchased by Sol Brill’s Isle Theatres circuit, which sold it in 1938 to the Brandt chain.
+In 1932, the owners went bankrupt, and the Park Lane Theatre was purchased by Sol Brill’s Island Theatres circuit, which sold it in 1938 to the Brandt chain.
 Still showing late-run movies, it survived the World War II years and in 1946 underwent a name change to the Gracie Square Theatre.
 Brandt changed the policy to double bills of second-run foreign movies, but it didn’t boost attendance.
 The arrival of home TV was the final nail in the coffin.
-The Gracie Square Theatre was permanently closed and eventually demolished for a high-rise apartment building.
+The Gracie Square Theatre was still open in 1952, but had closed by 1955.
+It was eventually demolished for a high-rise apartment building.

 Just login to your account and subscribe to this theater.